matteodev8/TicketMaster/README.md

 # TicketMaster

-Ticket Master is a bot allows you to organize your server's support system.
+Ticket Master is a bot that allows you to organize your server's support system.

 # Set up the bot for self hosting/development